 Customers who upgrade to a plan that includes Insights will see location data beginning on the date of their upgrade.

-New Insights customers (those who are not upgrading) will see location data beginning on the date their first Agent was deployed.
+New ActivTrak customers on a plan that includes Insights will see location data beginning on the date their first Agent was deployed.

 Is location data available in ActivConnect?

 Yes!
 The Location Insights dataset is now available directly through ActivConnect for your advanced reporting needs:

 - Combining Location Insights with other datasets

 - Custom reporting & visualizations